oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 #### Starting full backup

 Start full backup.
-The response phase indicates that the backup is "initializing".
+The response phase indicates that the backup is `"initializing"`.
-You need to poll the backup until the phase is "ready".
+You need to poll the backup until the phase is `"ready"`.
-Once the backup is ready the response will include 'to_checkpoint_id' which should be used as the 'from_checkpoint_id' in the next incremental backup.
+Once the backup is ready the response will include `<to_checkpoint_id>` which should be used as the `<from_checkpoint_id>` in the next incremental backup.

 Request:
 ```